 In a world where planning for the worst is highly encouraged, entering into a prenuptial agreement is a prudent extension of that mentality.
 However, there can be a number of factors to consider when entering into such an agreement, and often may require the counsel of an attorney specializing in family law.
 The Schoenberg Family Law Group, P.C. serves clients in San Mateo County interested in all matters of family law, including comprehensive prenuptial agreements.

-What Can Be Covered in a Prenuptial Agreement
+What Can Be Covered in a Prenuptial Agreement in San Mateo

 A prenuptial agreement generally protects each spouse’s financial assets and any property in the event of a dissolution, separation, or divorce.
 Additionally, they may provide a clear definition of what can and cannot be divided upon dissolution.
 Prenuptial agreements are an assurance that the division is predetermined, in order to avoid any further litigation on any disputed property or assets between the two spouses.